danomisik/StorefrontBackend/README.md

 }
 ```
 - Response will contain AuthorizationToken
-- Use AuthorizationToken for requests that have [token required]
+- Use AuthorizationToken for API requests that have [token required]

 ## Additional details